mrkkrp/kill-or-bury-alive/README.md

 Kill or bury current buffer.

-This is universal killing mechanism.
+This is a universal killing mechanism.
 When argument `arg` is given and it's not `nil`, kill current buffer.
 Otherwise behavior of this command varies.
 If current buffer matches a buffer designator listed in `kill-or-bury-alive-must-die-list`, kill it immediately, otherwise just bury